oracle-livelabs/database/kubernetes-for-oracledbas/explore-cluster/explore-cluster.md

     The *manifest file* states that you are using the "core" API `v1` to define a *Pod* named `your-pod`.
 The *Pod* will have one *container* called `nginx` running the `nginx:latest` image.

+    The `nginx:latest` image is being pulled directly from a Container Registry.
+In this case, the registry is [docker.io](https://www.docker.com/) but there are other public Registries available.
+Often your organisation will have its own Registry with their own custom images.

 2. Create `your-pod` using the *manifest file*:

     ```bash